 Does Centipede Grass Need Lime?
 No, Centipede Grass does not need lime.
 Lime can be helpful for plants that are suffering from a lack of calcium.

-One of the most important things a lawn owner can do to ensure their grass health is adding lime to the soil.
+One of the most important things a lawn owner can do to ensure their grass health is to add lime to the soil.

 By doing so, they allow the plant’s roots to feed and grow more fully, which in turn helps them stay healthy and produce more flowers and fruit.